Makerfabs/Makerfabs-ESP32-S3-SPI-TFT-with-Touch/readme.md

 Wiki Link : []()

-The 3.5" 320x480 TFT LCD driver is ILI9488, it uses 16bits parallel line for communication with ESP32-S3, the main clock could be up to 20MHz, make the display smooth enough for videos; You can freely use some of Mabee pins(A I2c and a IOs) with the breakout connectors, to connect the ESP32-S3 display with sensors/ actuators, suitable for IoT applications.
+The 3.5" 320x480 TFT LCD driver is ILI9488, it uses SPI line for communication with ESP32-S3.
+You can freely use some of GPIO, to connect the ESP32-S3 display with sensors/ actuators, suitable for IoT applications.

 ![back](md_pic/back.jpg)